A fragment of the Allende meteorite.

 A thin section of the Allende meteorite showing a carbon-rich matrix around the chondrules.

-The Allende meteorite is a meteorite of the type known as a carbonaceous chondrite, which fell near the village of Pueblito de Allende, in the Mexican state of Chihuahua, on February 8, 1969.
-Several tons of material were scattered over an area measuring 48 kilometers by 7 kilometers.
+The Allende meteorite is a meteorite of the type known as a carbonaceous chondrite, which fell near the village of Pueblito de Allende, in the Mexican state of Chihuahua, on Feb 8, 1969.
+Several tons of material were scattered over an area measuring 48 km by 7 km.